MatveyMalatsion/Distributed-CEP-concept/README.md

 ##### Configuration format

-The configuration will be in JSON format and will consist of the following fields
+The configuration is in JSON format and consists of the following fields:

 ```json
 {